-Backup Routes configuration: After setting up the backup routes you will need to set their priorities.
-In Figure 119, the ETH1 wired connection has the highest priority.
-If that connection fails, the second choice will be the WiFi wlan0 network interface.
-The third choice will be the mobile connection - usb0 network interface.
+Backup Routes configuration After setting up the backup routes you will need to set their priorities.
+In Figure 118, the WiFi wlan0 connection has the highest priority.
+If that connection fails, the second choice will be the mobile connection - usb0 network interface.